amdfd/amdfd/README.md

 # About me:
 - 👋 Hi, I’m Amanda
 - 🗺️ I'm from São Paulo, Brazil
-- 👩‍💻 I’m working as software developer at Mercado Livre!
+- 👩‍💻 I’m working as back-end software developer at Mercado Livre!
-- 🌱 I’m currently studying more about Java, JavaScript, React, Node.js and Unit Tests
+- 🌱 I’m currently studying more about Java, Go and Software Architecture
-- 🎓 I'm a student at the Full Stack Development graduation program at FIAP
+- 🎓 I have a post-graduate degreee in Full Stack Development at FIAP

 <details>
 	<summary>⬇️ How I got into programming</summary>